-I can tell you that I believe these cycling thoughts and scenes we replay in our heads over and over is what causes most fear-based paralysis in our lives.
+These cycling thoughts and scenes we replay in our heads over and over is what causes most fear-based paralysis in our lives.
 We become so afraid to make a decision.
 Afraid of putting ourselves out there.
 Afraid of speaking up in a meeting.
 Afraid of confronting a co-worker (or – god-forbid – our manager – yikes!).

 We cycle through a variety of scenarios, psyching ourselves out as we replay every possible humiliating thing that could possibly happen.
 So we engage with fear on a very real, very profound level.